Co-op or No Co-op?

 Directors need training and accreditation

 A couple of years ago I was told by the office of the Ontario Ombudsman that the Ombudsman might take an interest in dysfunctional co-ops if it turned out that the problem was systemic.
-I believe it is systemic.
-We need to find out and we need to fix it.
+I have since learned that Rosseau Farmers Market and Gravenhurst Farmers Market are likely the only two farmers markets in Ontario that are registered as co-ops.
+If so, then we have 100% non-compliance.
+That's as systemic as you can get.
+I'll be getting back to the Ombudsman shortly.

 So what's wrong?